astre471/astre471.github.io/HOWTO.md

 is the only "long-lived" permanent branch.
 Temporary branches should be created from `main`, and used for fixes or feature changes.
 Read more about Git branches [here](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

-A branch allows isolation of the change while its being finalized and tested.
-So if you're working on a big change but haven't completed it yet, you can make a critical fix on a separate branch and merge it - *without* having to worry about testing or undoing that big change.
+A branch enables isolation of the change while its being worked on.
+So if you're working on a big change but haven't completed it yet, you can still make a critical fix on a separate branch and merge it - *without* having to worry about finishing the change or undoing it.

 Your first step - prior to making or committing any changes - should be to make a new branch.